appclacks/mirabelle/site/mirabelle/content/howto/pubsub/_index.md

 Users then subscripe to those channels.
 In this example, all users subscribing to the `:my-channel` channel will receive the events.

-You can test that yourself by running the `websocket.py` script available [here](https://github.com/mcorbin/mirabelle/tree/master/pubsub).
-You will need Python 3, and to install the dependencies listed in `requirements.txt` using `pip install -r requirements.txt`.
+You can test that yourself by running the `appclacks mirabelle subscribe --channel my-channel` command.
+You can then send an event to Mirabelle (`mirabelle event send --name http_requests_duration_seconds --metric 1 --service bar`) and it should be displayed by the `subscribe` command.

 When you subscribe to a channel, you should provide a valid [where clause](/howto/stream/#filtering-events) in base64.
-For example, the query `[:always-true]` which matches everything would be `WzphbHdheXMtdHJ1ZV0=`.
+For example, the query `[:> :metric 10]` which matches everything would be `Wzo+IDptZXRyaWMgMTBd`.
+The CLI will do the conversion for you: `appclacks mirabelle subscribe --channel my-channel --query '[:> :metric 10]'` will keep only events with the `metric` field greater than 10.

-You can now run the script with `./websocket.py`.
-You can specify a channel with `--channel` (like `--channel my-channel` here), or a query with `--query` (the query will be automatically converted to base64 by the script).

 You can also write your own scripts in various languages.
 You need to subscribe to `ws://<host>:<port>/channel/<channel-name>?query=<query>`.